trisulnsm/dinodoc/trisuldocs/docs/ug/reports/schedreports.md

 :::info navigation

 :point_right: Login as `user` Go to Reports → Schedule or you can also
-Login as `admin` Go to Context: Default &rarr; Admin Tasks &rarr; Schedule Email Reports
+:point_right: Login as `admin` Go to Context: Default &rarr; Admin Tasks &rarr; Schedule Email Reports

 :::